 My Favorite Accommodations

-The recently renovated Wyndham Grand Rio Mar Puerto Rico Golf & Beach Resort offers swimming pools, kids’ activities and six onsite dining options.
+The recently-renovated Wyndham Grand Rio Mar Puerto Rico Golf & Beach Resort offers swimming pools, kids’ activities, and six on-site dining options.
 The best part?
 This resort has an optional all-inclusive plan!

 My Favorite Accomodations